 When you enter, you will be advised to take a path on the left which leads you to the David Livingstone statue and it marks one of the first viewing points out of the total of 16 before looping back to view the remaining points.
 The major points to look out for are:

 - The Devil’s Cataract – This point of the falls got its name from the missionaries who visited the area long back and discovered that the local tribes used the island close to it to perform ceremonies which the missionaries considered ‘devilish” hence the popular name, devils cataract.

 - The Main Falls – This point is the largest point of the falls and stands at a whopping 93 meters.
 It has such great volume at any given point of the year and the water is blown by strong winds high up the air as mist which can be seen from afar as smoke.

 - Horseshoe Falls – This is a point of the falls that has experienced erosion over time and the shape of a horseshoe hence the name.
-This is the first part of the falls to dry up in the dry season.

 - Rainbow Falls – This is the highest point of the falls standing at a jaw dropping108 meters and it makes it one of the most dangerous parts to view the falls.
 It got its name because this is the point where you can see some of the falls’ beautiful rainbows on days that are very clear and sunny.